 But how do these software programs benefit organizations?
 Here are 6 reasons why might be the right investment for your business…

-First and foremost, EHS software helps to ensure the health and safety of every individual within the workplace… but only if it is used!
+First and foremost, what is EHS software?
+EHS software helps to ensure the health and safety of every individual within the workplace… but only if it is used!

 Ease of use is the number 1 factor in increasing user adoption, resulting in more reports.
 More reports mean more data for EHS Managers to make tactical and strategic decisions with (as we will see in point 2, below).